aitshuber/immunizecc/_posts/2022-09-06-as-texas-kids-return-to-school-routine-vaccination-rates-still-havent-recovered-from-the-pandemic.md

 “Her health is very important to me, and also my other children,” she said.
 “With everything going on in this world, I feel like she needs her shots to keep her healthy and keep her growing.”

 While the vast majority of Texas parents and guardians share Sanpract’s point of view, health care providers and vaccine advocates say a concerning trend has emerged among a growing minority.
-The coverage rate for routine childhood vaccines – or the percentage of kids getting them – dropped during the COVID-19 pandemic and have yet to recover, according to statistics from the&nbsp;[Texas Department of State Health Services](https://www.dshs.texas.gov/immunize/coverage/schools/).
+The coverage rate for routine childhood vaccines – or the percentage of kids getting them – dropped during the COVID-19 pandemic and have yet to recover, according to statistics from the [Texas Department of State Health Services](https://www.dshs.texas.gov/immunize/coverage/schools/).

 Health care providers said many families skipped doctor’s visits during the pandemic to avoid exposure to the virus.
 But the drop is also due to a rise in “conscientious exemptions,” or parents and guardians who refuse to get their children vaccinated for religious, moral or philosophical reasons.